gravitnet/Gravit-Core-Documentation/README.md

 **The Ontological Foundation for Verifiable AI**

 Gravit Open Network is an emerging decentralized infrastructure platform designed to bridge the gap between AI development and verifiable, provable logic.
-As of late 2025, the network positions itself not as a standard technological upgrade, but as an ontological shift—redefining the nature of how AI interacts with reality, meaningful action, and trust.
+As of late 2025, the network positions itself not as a standard technological upgrade, but as an ontological shiftredefining the nature of how AI interacts with reality, meaningful action, and trust.

 ---

 ## The Vision: Why Gravit?

 ### The Problem: The "Black Box" of Trust
 Modern AI systems operate as black boxes.
 They generate outputs with incredible speed but often lack verifiable intent, consistent logic, or an auditable trail of "meaning."
-In high-stakes sectors—legal, healthcare, infrastructure, and finance—this lack of provability is a critical barrier to adoption.
+In high stakes sectors legal, healthcare, infrastructure, and finance this lack of provability is a critical barrier to adoption.

 ### The Solution: Verifiable Intelligence
 Gravit creates an ecosystem where **Trust is not assumed; it is computed.**
-By integrating a multi-layer architecture (L1-L2-L3), Gravit ensures that every AI action is:
+By integrating a multi layer architecture (L1-L2-L3), Gravit ensures that every AI action is:
 1.  **Traceable** (via the Open Network).
 2.  **Semantically Verified** (via the Continuum).
 3.  **Optimized & Fixed** (via the Quantum Platform).